-Inline with the Vision and Mission, the institute offers a vibrant academic ambience with state-of-the-art facilities, quality training with industry collaborations and student centric activities to promote the holistic growth of students.
-Today, the academy is one of the most reputed institutes in the region and serves as an ideal platform for students to nurture their abilities, exhibit their creativity and hone their skills.
+Aligned with its Vision and Mission, the institute provides a dynamic academic environment featuring state-of-the-art facilities, quality training through industry collaborations, and student-centric activities, fostering the holistic development of students.
+Over the years, the academy has become one of the region's most reputed institutions, offering students an ideal platform to develop their abilities, showcase creativity, and refine their skills.

-HOPE Foundation's Advisory Council provides direction to the Governing Body (GB) for future growth.
-GB also receives continuous feedback from the College Development Committee (CDC) which is used to integrate management decisions.
-GB, in coordination with the CDC, meticulously prepares the institute's perspective plan and periodically reviews the progress considering suggestions of the Advisory Council.
-Internal Quality Assurance Cell (IQAC) audits academic and administrative work and suggests quality improvement methods.
-The Department Advisory Board (DAB) consisting of parents, industry personnel, academicians, senior faculties, students and alumni provides suggestions to concerned departments.
+The HOPE Foundation's Advisory Council guides the Governing Body (GB) in shaping the institute's future growth.
+The GB also incorporates continuous feedback from the College Development Committee (CDC) to align management decisions with institutional goals.
+In coordination with the CDC, the GB meticulously formulates the institute's perspective plan and periodically reviews its progress based on inputs from the Advisory Council.
+The Internal Quality Assurance Cell (IQAC) audits academic and administrative processes, recommending quality enhancement measures.
+Additionally, the Department Advisory Board (DAB), comprising parents, industry experts, academicians, senior faculty, students, and alumni, provides valuable suggestions to respective departments.

-In-line with the institution's perspective plan, the institute started Ph.D. research centers in IT and Mechanical Engineering.
-Industry alliances were also strengthened by installing industry linked laboratories and increasing alumni participation and applied for NBA Accreditation.
+In line with the institution's perspective plan, the institute has established Ph.D. research centers in Information Technology and Mechanical Engineering.
+It has also strengthened industry alliances through the installation of industry-linked laboratories, enhanced alumni engagement, and applied for NBA Accreditation.

 File Description Documents

-Paste link for additional information Nil
+Paste link for additional information nil

 Upload any additional information View File